19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 (3) A person sentenced to death by a subordinate military court shall also be sentenced to discharge with ignominy.

-(4) An officeror a warrant officer sentenced by a subordinate military court to imprisonment or special detention in a disciplinary barrack or detention shall also be sentenced to discharge with ignominy but, if the subordinate military court fails to give effect to this subsection, the sentence shall not be invalid but shall be deemed to include a sentence of discharge with ignominy from the Singapore Armed Forces.
+(4) An officer, a warrant officer or a military expert of or above the rank of ME3 who is sentenced by a subordinate military court to imprisonment or special detention in a disciplinary barrack or detention shall also be sentenced to discharge with ignominy but, if the subordinate military court fails to give effect to this subsection, the sentence shall not be invalid but shall be deemed to include a sentence of discharge with ignominy from the Singapore Armed Forces.

 [20/75; 1/94]

+[28/2009 wef 01/04/2010]

-(4A) A soldier other than a warrant officer sentenced by a subordinate military court to imprisonment or special detention in a disciplinary barrack or detention may also be sentenced to discharge with ignominy.
+(4A) A soldier (other than a warrant officer or a military expert of the rank of ME3) or a non-uniformed serviceman who is sentenced by a subordinate military court to imprisonment or special detention in a disciplinary barrack or detention may also be sentenced to discharge with ignominy.

 [1/94]

+[28/2009 wef 01/04/2010]

 (5) A discharge with ignominy under this section shall not affect the liability of any person to perform national service under the Enlistment Act (Cap.
 93).